Jimmy Woode

 James Bryant Woode (September 23, 1926 – April 23, 2005) was an American jazz bassist.
-He played and/or recorded in bands with Flip Phillips, Sarah Vaughan, Ella Fitzgerald, Charlie Parker, Duke Ellington, Coleman Hawkins, Nat Pierce, Sidney Bechet, Billie Holiday, Jaki Byard, Earl Hines, Jimmy Witherspoon, Clark Terry and Miles Davis.
+He played and/or recorded in bands with Flip Phillips, Sarah Vaughan, Ella Fitzgerald, Charlie Parker, Duke Ellington, Coleman Hawkins, Nat Pierce, Sidney Bechet, Billie Holiday, Jaki Byard, Earl Hines, Jimmy Witherspoon, Mal Waldron, Clark Terry and Miles Davis.

 Biography

-Woode was born September 23, 1926 in Philadelphia, Pennsylvania, United States.
+Woode was born September 23, 1926, in Philadelphia, Pennsylvania, United States.
 His father, also named Jimmy Woode, was a music teacher and pianist who had played with Hot Lips Page.
-Woode studied piano and bass in Boston at Boston University and at the Conservatory of Music, as well as at the Philadelphia Academy.
+The younger Woode studied piano and bass in Boston at Boston University and at the Conservatory of Music, as well as at the Philadelphia Academy.